Ottawa aims to close cycling 'missing links' in new transportation plan | CBC News

 The focus will be on addressing "critical missing links," the plan said, which means adding or upgrading roads, sidewalks and paths to ensure cyclists aren't left stranded trying to connect between routes.

-Some of the missing links set to be bridged include a stretch south of Fitzgerald Road, Main Street southbound, Crestway Drive and sections of Campeau Drive and Kanata Avenue.
+Some of the missing links set to be bridged include a stretch south of Fitzgerald Road, Crestway Drive and sections of Campeau Drive and Kanata Avenue.

 City council is set to vote on the first part of the new transportation master plan at its meeting scheduled April 26.